AliTahir-101/SlotNotifier/README.md

 - **Finnish Embassy Slots**: You can configure this project to find and notify you about available appointment slots at the Finnish Embassy.
 Customize the settings in `cypress.env.json` to match your Finnish Embassy portal details.

 - **German Embassy Slots**: Additionally, this project extends its support to find German Embassy appointment slots.
-Configure the project by providing your German Embassy portal credentials in `cypress.env.json`.

 This dual support makes the Embassy Appointment Slot Notifier versatile and suitable for various appointment needs, whether it's for travel, study, or any other purpose.

+✨ **What's New?**

+- Enhanced reliability and flexibility in slot checking.
+- Support for both Finnish and German Embassy appointment slots.
+- Improved email notifications to keep you informed.
+- Seamless integration with your personal email for notifications.

+Don't miss out on the enhanced capabilities and ease of use.
+We recommend transitioning to the this latest Cypress-based version for an even smoother experience.
+Explore the project and stay ahead in your appointment scheduling journey! 🤖✨

 ## Prerequisites